PART 16 - STATEMENTS OF CASE

 (c) that the claimant cannot say how much is likely to be recovered.

-(3) In a claim for personal injuries, the claimant must also state in the claim form whether the amount which the claimant expects to recover as general damages for pain, suffering and loss of amenity is –
+(3) Subject to paragraph (3A) and (3AA), in a claim for personal injuries, the claimant must also state in the claim form whether the amount which they expect to recover as general damages for pain, suffering and loss of amenity is –

 (i) not more than £1,000; or